chandana277/AMR_Analysis_Pipeline/README.md

 # AMR_Analysis_Pipeline
 A pipeline written in bash script that combines python and other tools.

 Steps to run the pipeline on local genomes:

-1>Include all the files in the directory and run "setup.sh"
+1>Include all the files in the directory and run " **source setup.sh**" (Please use source for the purpose of virtual env)

 2>Follow the insttuctions and choose either of the option (1 or 2)